zedfight/javascript-simple/README.md

-# frontend-simple
+# javascript-simple
-Demo for frontend.
+Demo for JavaScript.